fcipaq/picohero_pplib/README.md

 Tiles maps are used to build environments out of tiles (in order to save storage).
 Tile maps consist of two components: a tile map that states which tile has to be places where.
 And the tile data containing the actual image information.
 If a tile is repeated multiple times, then memory has been saved.

+Tile maps are basically 8 bit arrays and that means there is a maximum number of 256 different tiles per map allowed.
+Every byte of the map array holds an number that represents a certain tile.
+The tiles themselves may be of 8 or 16 bit color depth.
+A constraints introduced by the way the lookup is done by the interpolator is that the width and the height of a tile must be a power of 2 as does the width and the height of the map.
+For example a map may be 128 by 64 tiles.
+And each of the tiles may be of the size 64 by 32 pixels.

 ```
 void blit_tile_map_mode7(coord_t kx,           // start in fb window x